dominikhei/dominikhei/README.md

 </h1>

 I am a German student, who is passionate about Data Engineering and Infrastructure.
 I have work experience in Data Engineering and traditional Sql based Data Warehousing.
-Currently learning more about AWS.
+In my free time I like learning new skills and concepts in that area and building completely overengineered projects, which are showcased on my Github.

 ## Tech Stack: